 Jonathan had grown tired of traveling by airship and had therefore given the ship’s captain and crew the rest of the night off.
 Captain Merrick had provided him with a flare gun, in case he needed to summon the ship after all.

 With the flare gun tucked safely in his belt, and one of his father’s guns on the opposite hip, Jonathan flagged down a passing fly carriage.
 He gave the driver the address Roderick had printed neatly on the calling card.
-While not as quick as the airship, a fly was at least quicker than a hansom, and unlike the airship didn’t have the disadvantage of wearing at Jonathan’s nerves.
+While not as quick as the airship, a fly was at least quicker than a hansom, and unlike the airship it didn’t have the disadvantage of wearing at Jonathan’s nerves.
 He had enough to worry him already.
 He patted the pistol at his hip for courage.
-Roderick had assured him he wouldn’t need his gun, but on the other hand, had been quite adamant that he take one.
+Roderick had assured him he wouldn’t need a gun; on the other hand, he had been quite adamant that he take one.

 So, it was with caution that Jonathan got out of the fly, casting an auspicious eye on the old, gothic house belonging to Parson Sinews.
 According to his friend, Sinews was an expert on the Resurrectionists.
 This itself was enough to make Jonathan suspicious.
 Roderick was not quick to give out praise, especially when it came to intellect.
 For Roderick, an intelligent person might earn the description not entirely idiotic, and in Roderick’s estimation, this would be high praise.
 In all the years he’d known Roderick Steen, not once had Jonathan heard him use the word expert to describe someone other than himself.
 This fact, in consideration of the subject at which Mr. Sinews was an expert, was unsettling.
 After all, Sinews was a collector of paraphernalia related to the most gruesome murders throughout history.
 Jonathan shivered as he turned to pay his driver.
 The man thanked him, but didn’t linger.
 The horse clopped along the cobblestone street until Jonathan stood alone on the sidewalk.
 London in this part of the city, at this time of night, was eerily silent.

 Not for the first time, Jonathan thought about simply going home and climbing into bed.
 He expected he would wake up the next morning, feeling like all of this had been a bad dream, and continuing on as if nothing had ever happened out of the ordinary.
 After all, it was unlikely the Resurrectionists were after him.
-That was probably just Roderick being dramatic, which was to say Roderick being Roderick.
+That was probably just Roderick being dramatic, which was to say Roderick was being Roderick.

 Then again, if they did know who he was, he needed to know what he was up against.
 He needed to arm himself with information.
 Jonathan’s father had often reminded Jonathan that information was a weapon, and one to be wielded like a sword.
 In that regard, Jonathan was currently unarmed.

 He walked up the steps to Mr. Sinews’ house.
 There was a brass knocker on the door in the shape of a serpent eating its own tail.
-An ouroboros.
-A curious thing to have on one’s door, Jonathan thought.
+An ouroboros; a curious thing to have on one’s door.
 He used the brass serpent to knock firmly on the door.
 A minute passed, and Jonathan thought about turning around and heading back down the steps.
 It was not too late for him to abandon this fool’s crusade against the Resurrectionists.
-He decided to knock again, and without bothering to wait, began heading back down the steps, when he heard someone coming.
+He decided to knock again, and without bothering to wait, headed back down the steps, when he heard someone coming.